-Using our guide, however, we hope to shortcut you to some of the most competitive premiums in the market - as mentioned by the AA recently, this does mean looking beyond car insurance comparison sites alone - so bear with us!
+Using our guide, however, we hope to shortcut you to some of the most competitive premiums in the market.

-Do start with a quote from the MoneyMaxim cheap car insurance comparison service - we offer specialist young driver insurance companies including Admiral, Diamond, Elephant, and Endsleigh (who specialise in students and young professionals) as well as others whose marketing activity targets young women drivers.
+Run a quote through the MoneyMaxim cheap car insurance comparison service - we offer quotes from specialist young driver insurance companies including Admiral, Diamond, Elephant, and Hastings Direct as well as others whose marketing activity targets young women drivers.
 Additionally, for those looking for car insurance for provisional drivers, we feature Collingwood who only offer provisional licence holders insurance.
 Having widened our young driver specialist insurers significantly, we are now seeing the cheapest quotes displayed at even lower levels - good news for the newly qualified driver!

 There are, however, other niche insurers in this market which are well worth considering.

-If you have more than one car in the family it's well worth getting a quote from Admiral Multicar- not only are they competitive when it comes to young drivers, but they offer 'multicar' discounts, which can increase dependent on the number of vehicles you insure - given the size of younger driver premiums this can make a huge difference.
-Their online quotation system even takes into account different renewal dates on different cars so you can see the saving you can make over the coming months.
+If you have more than one car in the family it's well worth getting a quote for a multicar policy- not only are they competitive when it comes to young drivers, but they offer 'multicar' discounts, which can increase depending on the number of vehicles you insure - given the size of younger driver premiums this can make a huge difference. .

-The main downside is that after the first year all the car insurance premiums fall at the same time - which can be a bitter pill to swallow, and Admiral's monthly payment option comes at a price.
-We have seen some customers though use an interest free purchase card or a 'interest free balance transfer facility' allowing a premium to be paid on an existing card and then switched to the new interest free card to spread the premium at little or no extra cost, rather than the sometimes high interest rates charged by insurers - we have a fuller article on cutting the costs of paying for monthly car insurance premiums.
+The main downside is that after the first year all the car insurance premiums fall at the same time - which can be a bitter pill to swallow, and monthly payment options can come at a price.
+We have seen some customers though use an interest free purchase card or a 'interest free balance transfer facility' allowing premium to be paid on an existing card and then switched to the new interest free card to spread the premium at little or no extra cost, rather than the sometimes high interest rates charged by insurers - we have a fuller article on cutting the costs of paying for monthly car insurance premiums.

 However adding a second more experienced driver with a clean driving record, who might use the vehicle occasionally, is perfectly legal and often reduces quotes considerably.